TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/04_lesson/lab.md

 Here's one strategy for completing this lab:

 1. Repackage some of your code from Lab 6.02 to make two functions: `text_to_word_list()`, that  takes a single passage of text and splits into a list of words; and `count_frequencies()`, that takes in a list of words and returns a dictionary of word frequencies
 2. Write a new function, `find_max_valued_key()`, that takes a dictionary as an argument, and returns the **key** that is associated with the largest value in that dictionary.
-Internally, this function loops through the dictionary while keeping track of the largest value it's seen so far and the key that goes along with that value.
+Internally, this function loops through the dictionary while keeping track of the largest value that it has seen so far, and the key that goes along with that value.
 3. Run `find_max_valued_key()` once on the dictionary of word counts, print out the key/value of word it returns.
 4. Remove that key from the dictionary.
-5. Repeat steps 3-4 four more times: Call `find_max_valued_key()`, print out the key/value pair, and remove the key.
+5. Repeat steps 3 through 4 four more times: Call `find_max_valued_key()`, print out the key/value pair, and remove the key.

 If there is a tie within `find_max_valued_key()`, choose among the tied items however you like and return just one of them.